ebzzry/ebzzry.github.io/en/src/emacs-hacks-2.md

 ---------------------------------------

 In this post, I demonstrated that small tweaks can generate huge benefits.
-The rest of the configuration can be found at <https://github.com/ebzzry/dotfiles/tree/master/emacs>.
+The rest of the configuration can be found [here](https://github.com/ebzzry/dotfiles/tree/master/emacs).
 If you have an Emacs hack to share, send a pull request!